Meet the J/121

 Versatile, Ergonomic Cockpit

 J/121’s ergonomic cockpit builds upon the award-winning J/111 design, with excellent working space, protection from the elements behind a soft dodger or hard canopy, and exceptional twin steering stations that allow the driver to straddle the wheel and reach all the mainsail controls while driving.
 Clean line sights forward from the helm and trimming positions provide immediate gear-changing input.
 A vertical 3D jib lead with inhaul and outhaul capability allows nearly infinite placement of the jib clew (crucial for reaching) without the friction normally associated with direct sheeting through track-mounted cars.
-The hydraulic backstay system features a remote pump and release button on the forward face of each wheel binnacle.
+The hydraulic backstay system features a pump and release button on the panel to port and an additional release valve to starboard.
 Water ballast controls are cockpit led so that the on-deck crew can easily manage tank to tank transfer.
 Electric primary and secondary winches are available (and class legal) for push button trimming ease.

 Spacious, Open Interior